 The result is a delicious, buttery yet rich flavour, not to mention that from a nutritional standpoint, it’s rich in protein, fibre and Vitamin E.

-Perfect to sip on its own, blended in a Zesty Smoothie or a Chocolate Milkshake, poured over my Nutty Cinnamon Granola and whisked into a homemade Matcha Latte.
+Perfect to sip on its own, blended into a Green Smoothie or a Mint Chocolate Chip Milkshake, poured over my homemade granola (like this Chocolate Quinoa Granola, this Coconut Almond Butter Granola or my classic Nutty Cinnamon Granola and whisked into a homemade Matcha Latte.
 See ideas for Upgraded Pecan Milk below!

 Whilst I know that pecans are not the cheapest of nuts, I think they are worth every penny, and I’m sure you will all agree when you take your very first sip of this creamy deliciousness!
 To save a bit of cash, try switching up a third or half or the pecans for cashews.